 - Interstate 95 South - Delaware Archive

-A public workshop held on May 11, 2015 addresses safety issues along SR 273 at both Harmony Road and Interstate 95.
+The first of three public workshops addressing safety issues along SR 273 at both Harmony Road and Interstate 95 was held on May 11, 2015.
 One alternative considered involves constructing a diverging diamond interchange (DDI) in place of the directional interchange with I-95.

 Work starting in 2016 at Exit 5 with SR 141 includes a new ramp from Basin Road north to Interstate 295 and a relocation of the ramp from I-295 south to SR 141 north to make more of a sweeping curve.
 The four overpasses carrying SR 141 across I-95 will be replaced and the loop ramp from SR 141 north to I-95 and 495 north will be expanded to two lanes.